Codastic25/2048_python/README.md

 Music: Bensound.com/royalty-free-music
 License code: DMYZRXXIHVMUFX4I

-There are two versions of it, the first one (v1) can be played on the termminal and the v2 has a graphic interface.
+There are two versions of it, the first one (v1) can be played on the terminal and the v2 has a graphic interface.
+Use of pygame to do it.